atc-project/atc-react/README.md

     python3 main.py --markdown --auto --init
     python3 main.py --thehive
     ```
-    You will find the outcome in the `generated_analytics` directory.
+    You will find the outcome in the `docs` directory.

 ### Requirements